mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/monitoring/index.md

 - grafana: monitors and visualizes metrics.
 - service monitors: collects internal Kubernetes components.

-A detailed description of the exposed metrics can be found [here][kube_state_exposed_metrics].
+A detailed description of the exposed metrics can be found [in the kube-state-metrics documentation on GitHub][kube_state_exposed_metrics].
-The `service-monitors` collect internal Kubernetes components but can also be extended to monitor customer apps as explained [here](#monitor-applications).
+The `service-monitors` collect internal Kubernetes components but can also be extended to monitor customer apps as explained [in this section](#monitor-applications).

 ## Grafana Dashboards